markrebec/zuul/README.md

     end

 ##Configuration
-Zuul is extremely configurable, and there are options to control just about everything at the global level and ways to override just about everything in specific authorization objects or `access_control` blocks.
-For example, you may have the use of permissions configured globally, but want to disable them for a secondary, special subject+role scope that you're setting up.
-Or you may want the global default behavior of your access control blocks to be `:allow` (less strict), but then define `access_control :default => :deny` for stricter matching on more sensitive controllers.

 In order to configure zuul and set your own global defaults, you can create an initializer in `/config/initializers/zuul.rb`:

     Zuul.configure do |config|